brahim-o-tech/college-ahuntsic-scripts/README.md

 ## Bash Script 2 — Filesystem Monitor (`monitor-filesystem.sh`)

-A Bash script that monitors the root (`/`) filesystem disk usage.
+A Bash script that monitors the root (`/`) filesystem disk usage on AlmaLinux.
-If usage exceeds a defined threshold, it sends an email alert via SMTP.
+Sends a **WARNING** email if usage exceeds the threshold, an **INFO** email otherwise.
-Also logs all activity to a local log file.
+All activity is logged to a local log file.

 ### Features